-The Borough currently has one fiduciary fund, which is a pension trust fund (Non-Uniform).
-This fund is used to account for assets held by the Borough in a trustee capacity or as an agent for individuals, private organizations, other governments, and/or other funds.
-Pension Trust Funds are custodial in nature and do not involve measurement of results of operations.
+Pension Trust Funds and Custodial Funds -Pension Trust Funds (the Non-Uniform defined contribution plan) and Custodial Funds (which includes Developers Escrow and County Tax Collection Funds) are used to account for assets held by a third party in the Borough's name in a trustee capacity or as an agent for individuals, private organizations, other governments, and/or other funds.
+The Pension Trust Fund meets the criteria to be considered a component unit, and is presented as required by accounting standards in the Borough's Fiduciary Fund statements.
 The accrual basis of accounting is used to recognize receivables and payables.